-Also, transplantation of 2 umbilical cord blood units (or double-unit transplants) has been evaluated as a strategy to overcome cell dose limitations with 1 cord blood unit in older and heavier patients.
-Initial experience at a university showed that using 2 units of cord blood for a single transplant in adults improved rates of engraftment and OS.17 Although cell doses are higher with double-unit transplants, studies published to date have found that survival rates are similar to transplants using single-cord blood units, and there is some suggestion of higher rates of GVHD (see Tables 1 and 2).18
+Transplantation of two umbilical cord blood units (or double-unit transplants) has been evaluated as a strategy to overcome cell dose limitations with one cord blood unit in older and heavier patients.
+Initial experience at a university showed that using two units of cord blood for a single transplant in adults improved rates of engraftment and OS.
+Although cell doses are higher with double-unit transplants, studies published to date have found that survival rates are similar to transplants using single-cord blood units, and there is some suggestion of higher rates of GVHD (see Tables 1 and 2).